-T works have been scheduled in consultation with Kent County Council Highways Department and are due to start on 12th May 2025, however, this date may change as we are awaiting issue of licence from KCC.
+These works have been scheduled in consultation with Kent County Council Highways Department and are due to start on 12th May 2025, however, this date may change as we are awaiting issue of licence from KCC.
 Works are expected to last for 10 weeks.

 We appreciate that this may cause some disruption to local traffic and apologise in advance for any delays that you may experience whilst the traffic management is in place.
 We would normally provide more advanced warning of works which involve road restrictions and are sorry for the late notification on this occasion.